Our Essential Services

 It is the higher education system that makes the secondary school divisions so complicated.
 The type of secondary school a child attends determines what type of university they will be allowed to enter.
 The best schools lead to the best universities that are usually focused on academia and theoretical knowledge.

 The Education System in the Netherlands

 In general, the education system in the Netherlands is rather international.
-Bilingual public schools are not uncommon, especially on the secondary school level.
+Bilingual public schools are common, especially on the secondary school level.
 Schools also offer adaptation programs for young children that do not speak Dutch.
 Still, the language is important in everyday school life in the country.
 So, if it might be an issue for your child, you will have to look for private international schooling options.

 What is the Education System Like?